 Unwitting Instigator of Doom: The true Zenon doesn't care about Veldime except in that it was a quiet world to get lost in and start over.
 However, the fake tracked her down and set up camp there.

-Walking Spoiler: Once you know there's a real Zenon, you know the story isn't as simple as it looks.
+Walking Spoiler: Once you know that the Zenon above is a fake and there's a real one out there somewhere, you know the story isn't as simple as it looks.
+That the real Zenon is Rozalin's Superpowered Evil Side is just another layer under it.

 Woobie, Destroyer of Worlds: If Zenon's dialogue is anything to go by, she has been betrayed by essentially everyone.
 Servants, friends, everyone.
 She doesn't trust anyone anymore.